 Improved Product Recommendations

 Customers need to feel valued in today’s retail environment, increasing the need for personalized recommendations.
-Fortunately, predictive analytics creates highly focused customer segments that allow businesses to develop unique offers to customers based on their browsing and shopping patterns.
+Fortunately, retail predictive analytics creates highly focused customer segments that allow businesses to develop unique offers to customers based on their browsing and shopping patterns.
 So, based on a customer’s online shopping habits, you may suggest apparel items that will likely appeal to that customer’s clothing preferences.
 By offering personalized recommendations, retailers can increase sales and boost customer loyalty.
 Many companies are finding success with this technique, including retail heavyweights Amazon and Etsy.

 The technology can also tell whether or not a consumer has the potential to be a recurring customer by monitoring how frequently they visit your site, how much time they spend on each item and their shopping history.
 Predictive models can identify if a customer hasn’t shopped at the store for a while, which means the company could be losing them.
-With predictive analytics, you can then work to bring them back.
+With predictive analytics for retail, you can then work to bring them back.
 After all, the right product recommendations can be all it takes to transform an occasional customer into a frequent buyer.

 Better Merchandising and Marketing Campaigns